-The camera sensing his movement lights up while its lens captures a mere glimpse of him walking briskly towards the transport station.
+The camera sensing his movement lights up.
+It’s lens capture a glimpse of him walking towards the transport station.

 “The Employer’s blood pressure is rising.
 He keeps asking where you are.”

-“Why did it take you so long, jeez, we got an emergency here, you’re embarrassing me in front of my esteemed guests.”
+“Why did it take you so long, jeez, we have an emergency here, you’re embarrassing me in front of my esteemed guests.”

 “What is the problem sir?” he asks with downcast eyes.
 He is not allowed to look at any of the uppers in the eye without permission.

 “YOU ARE THE FUCKING REPAIRER! his employer exasperatedly roars becoming more irate, can’t you see the robots are broken?”